criticalpathinstitute/data_curation_template/.github/ISSUE_TEMPLATE/m1--convert-to-dataset.md

 ---

-Convert any single-table CSV files that have dictionaries to a dataset the built in workspace function.
+If there are single table data files that are not CSV (e.g., Excel, TSV), convert them to CSV.
-Create a data dictionary for each file.
+Convert any single-table CSV files to a dataset the built in workspace function.